CLA1011 : Intermediate Latin Language and Literature 1

 |Semester 1 Credit Value:||20|

-• to develop and consolidate knowledge of Latin grammar, vocabulary and style
+1. Develop and consolidate knowledge of Latin grammar, vocabulary and style.

-• to train students in the detailed study of a Latin prose or verse text, at the level appropriate to the “post-beginners”/”post-A-level” knowledge of the language which they have acquired or are acquiring
+2. Train students in the detailed study of Latin verse and/or prose texts, at the level appropriate to the "post-beginners" / "post-A-level" knowledge of the language which they have acquired or are acquiring.

 Outline Of Syllabus